ulfsri/firepydaq/README.md

 Example of how Acquisition interface looks like:
 ![Acquisition Setup](docs/assets/Acquisition/SetUp1.png)

-Example of NI config and a formulae file that is used to set-up the acquisition.
+Example of NI config that is required to set-up the acquisition.
+You can formulate your own config file.
+You can use the `NISYSCheck.py` utility to get information of the connected NI device.
 ![ConfigExample](docs/assets/Setup/ConfigExample.png)

+Example of Formulae file that is used to post-process data is display in dashboard is selected.
 ![ConfigExample](docs/assets/Setup/FormulaeExample.png)

 Example of Acquisition interface during acquisition: